manuelbl/Wirekite/docs/build_wirekite.md

 That's it.
 The resulting file is `bin/wirekite.hex` and can be loaded with the Teensy loader.

 Use the IDE of your choice.
 I've used [Visual Studio Code](https://code.visualstudio.com/) from Microsoft – the new and slick IDE from Microsoft.
 You have to install the *C/C++* extension (click the *Extensions* icon on the left, search for *cpptools* and install *C/C++*).

+### Windows

+I've tried it on Windows as well an given up.
+It requires *GNU Make*, which you can download from [Make from Windows](http://gnuwin32.sourceforge.net/packages/make.htm).
+However, it doesn't seem to have been properly adapted to Windows as the *make* line ``mkdir (dir $@)`` expands to ``mkdir obj/`` (with a Unix like forward slash) resulting in the error message ``The syntax of the command is incorrect.`` If you know how to write a cross-platform makefile, your help is welcome.

 ### Bare metal